Hilo

 The protocol is open.
 Nobody is hostage.

-The Connector Protocol — the contract any harness implements to be managed — is published openly.
+The Connector Protocol — the contract any harness implements to be managed — is published openly, Apache-2.0.
 Point your own coding agent at the spec and your weirdest homegrown stack joins the roster.
-The node’s source goes public at launch, fair-source licensed: read every line of what runs on your machine.
+And the substance of your fleet — conversations, documents, memory — lives in open formats on your disk: whatever happens to us, it’s yours.

 FAQ